RedisLabs/redislabs-docs/content/kubernetes/networking/ingress.md

                         -n <ingress-ctrl-namespace>
     ```

-    Below is example output for an HAProxy Ingress controller running on a K8s cluster hosted by AWS.
+    Below is example output for an HAProxy running on a K8s cluster hosted by AWS.

     ``` sh
     NAME              TYPE           CLUSTER-IP    EXTERNAL-IP                                                              PORT(S)                      AGE